tlorusso/twist_zrh/README.md

 This repository contains data of planed and effective flight arrival and departure-times from / to the airport of Zurich for the entire year 2017.

-The R-Script **data_enrichment.R** contains the code used to add the airport coordinates, calculate approximative flight-distances as well as time-differences between scheduled, effective flight-times as well as information on weather-conditions around the airport.
+The R-Script **data_enrichment.R** contains the code used to add the airport coordinates, calculate approximative flight-distances as well as time-differences between scheduled and effective flight-times as well as information on weather-conditions around the airport (provided by meteoswiss).
+The dataset does not yet contain information on general weather and atmospheric conditions other than those at the local scale.

-The RDS-file **flight_sf.RDS** contains the resulting R-dataframe.
+The RDS-file **twist_zrh.RDS** contains the resulting R-dataframe.
+For those relying on other tools than r, a csv-version of the dataset is also available: **twist_zrh.csv**

-## TODO : enrich dataset with weather-condition variables

-Define in what form weather-condition variables can be used as predictors and where to find relevant data.

-Meteoswiss provides us with the following indicators related to the weatherconditions around the airport of Zurich:

-- Windspeeds (hourly max.)
-- Precipitation (hourly quantities)
-- Number of lightnings strikes in airport-proximity (hourly)
+metadata.txt contains a detailed description of the variables contained in the file.

 Further sources for weather data at global scale or atmospheric conditions: